 Real immersion requires you to investigate rather than merely listen.
 This means handling tangible evidence—whether physical documents or digital files—that reveals information gradually as you dig deeper.
 The best highly immersive mystery party experiences feature non-linear investigation paths, allowing multiple valid solving routes instead of forcing everyone toward one predetermined solution.

-Key Fact: Games with branching narratives increase player engagement significantly compared to linear mystery formats, because your choices actually matter.
+Key Fact: Games with branching narratives tend to increase player engagement compared to linear mystery formats, because your choices actually matter.

 When you examine handwritten suspect notes with personality quirks, inconsistent witness statements that demand careful cross-referencing, and physical evidence requiring interpretation rather than simple reading, you experience authentic detective work.
 This approach separates immersive murder mystery games better than Unsolved Case Files from generic party games.